Community School has three multi-age classrooms: 1st & 2nd grades, 2nd & 3rd grades, and 4th & 5th grades

 Marilyn has been a Community School teacher since 1993.
 She is our Head Teacher and teaches our 2nd/3rd grade class.
 Marilyn has her Masters in Education.
 Her three daughters all attended Lake Washington schools and are graduates of universities in Washington state.

-Johanna Aleksis, 4th & 5th GradesJohanna Aleksis comes to Community School as a new teacher, though she is not new to multi-age learning.
+Johanna Aleksis, 4th & 5th GradesJohanna Aleksis teaches our 4th/5th grade class.
 She is passionate about student-centered learning and is skilled at looking for creative ways to meet the needs of all students.

 Michele Aiken-Dunn, Office Manager